 The progressive design has positioned it more as an everyday lid rather than an event-specific helmet, but the lack of ventilation could pose an issue when used throughout the warmer months.

-It might be over five years old already, but the Giro Synthe has earned a reputation for its stellar looks, comfortable fit and performance-orientated bent.
+It might be over five years old now, but the Giro Synthe has earned a reputation for its stellar looks, comfortable fit and performance-orientated bent.

 Featuring no less than 26 cooling vents Giro claims it’s more aerodynamic than the esteemed Air Attack, the predecessor of the Vanquish — which comes down to the use of some clever airflow trickery around the helmet’s frontal area.